Harry45/Harry45.github.io/_posts/2016-10-17-Gibbs-Sampling.markdown

 <h2>Python Code</h2>

 <p align="justify"> Now we have all the mathematical tools to write the Python code.
 We will first define the linear function.
-The data is available on [Github](https://github.com/Harry45/Self-Taught/tree/master/Gibbs_Sampling). </p>
+The data is available on <a href="https://github.com/Harry45/Self-Taught/tree/master/Gibbs_Sampling">Github</a>. </p>